Grinding up what remains of a tree is very important for a few different reasons…

 Tree stumps can serve as a home for unwanted pests

-No matter how old the stump is, it welcomes termites, rodents, and fungi.
-Creatures of all sizes can use the tree stump in your yard as a home, and unfortunately the worst ones that appear are the ones you can’t see until they’ve done plenty of damage.
+No matter how old the stump is, it can welcome termites, rodents, and fungi.
+Creatures of all sizes can use the tree stump in your yard as a home.
+Unfortunately the worst kinds of pests are rarely visible before they have already done irreversible of damage.
 Even if the tree was originally healthy, leaving an exposed tree stump around can host disease and risk the spread of such infection.
-Grinding the stump a few inches below ground level can prevent further spread of disease.
+Grinding the stump at least 6 inches below grade can prevent further spread of disease.

 A hindrance to your property

-Regardless if you hire someone, or mow the lawn yourself, having a tree stump in the way is an inconvenience that can ruin the blades of your lawn mower.
-A stump also takes up space, making that specific area of your yard unusable.
+Regardless if you hire someone, or mow the lawn yourself, having a tree stump or exposed roots in the way is an inconvenience that can ruin the blades of your lawn mower.
+A stump and its roots also take up space, making that specific area of your yard unusable.
 From small children to seniors a tree stump is a massive trip hazard that can cause accidents; which means no more backyard football.

 Prevent unwanted growth